Search Engine

 Multiple character wildcard searches look for zero or more characters in a search.

-The symbol cannot be the first character in the search string but it can be used in the middle or at the end of a search string.
+The symbol cannot be the first character in the search string, but it can be used at the end of a search string.

 Example

-To find records where the surname begins with 'Be...' and has zero or more characters in the field, enter 'be*
+To find records where the surname begins with 'Be...' followed by zero or more characters, enter 'be*

 ' and press 'Enter'.